 Plastic density is a measure of the mass of a substance per unit volume.
 It is a fundamental physical property that can identify a material and determine its behavior under different conditions.

-The density of a material can be expressed in units of grams per cubic centimeter (g/cm³) or kilograms per cubic meter (kg/m³).
+The density of plastics can be expressed in grams per cubic centimeter (g/cm³) or kilograms per cubic meter (kg/m³).

 Factors Affecting the Density of PET Plastic

 Various factors can influence the PET’s density, such as the manufacturing process, the type of resin utilized, mechanical & physical properties, and any additives incorporated into the material.

 The manufacturing process plays a crucial role in determining the density of PET.
 For example, if the material is stretched during the manufacturing process, it will have a lower density than if it is not stretched.

 This is because stretching the material increases its crystallinity, reducing the material’s density.